eclipse-esmf/esmf-sdk-js-aspect-model-loader/CONTRIBUTING.md

 When opening a `PR` please consider the following topics:

-* optional: Rebase your development on the branch to which you plan to create the `PR`.
+- optional: Rebase your development on the branch to which you plan to create the `PR`.
-* Each `PR` must be linked to an `Issue`:
+- Each `PR` must be linked to an `Issue`:
     - Reference the `Issue` number in the name of your `feature branch` and the description of the `PR`.
     - Mention the `Issue` in one of the commit messages associated to the `PR` together with a GitHub keyword like `closes #IssueNumber` or `fixes #IssuesNumber`.
 For more details visit the [GitHub documentation on linking PR with Issues](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
-* Each `PR` should only contain changes related to a single work item.
+- Each `PR` should only contain changes related to a single work item.
 If the changes cover more than one work item or feature, then create one `PR` per work item.
 You may need to create new more specific `Issues` to reference if you split up the work into multiple `feature branches`.
-* Commit changes often.
+- Commit changes often.
 A `PR` may contain one or more commits.

 ## Paperwork and DCO

-The OMP is a [JDF project (Joint Developement Foundation)](https://www.jointdevelopment.org/) following the project and working group charters as defined in JDF charter template 4.0.1
+The ESMF is a [JDF project (Joint Development Foundation)](https://www.jointdevelopment.org/) following the project and working group charters as defined in JDF charter template 4.0.1

 For source code contribution the project charter requests for non-working group participants the following:

 ```
 Non-Working Group Participant Feedback and Participation.
 Upon the Approval of the Working Group Participants,
 the Working Group can request feedback from and/or allow Non-Working Group Participant participation in a Working Group,
 subject to each Non-Working Group Participant executing the Feedback Agreement set forth in Appendix B.
 ```

-``Appendix B`` with the placeholders set to:
+`Appendix B` with the placeholders set to:

-- [Project Name] = "OMP"
+- [Project Name] = "ESMF"
 - [Projects’s Source Code License] = "MPL 2.0"
-- [name of deliverable] = "SDS SDK JS Aspect Model loader"
+- [name of deliverable] = "ESMF JS Aspect Model loader"

 states:

-> ### OMP Feedback Agreement
+> ### ESMF Feedback Agreement
->**
 >
->Feedback
+> \*\*
 >
+> Feedback
+>
->The OMP (“Project”) is developing the SDS SDK JS Aspect Model loader (the “Materials”).
+> The ESMF (“Project”) is developing the ESMF JS Aspect Model loader (the “Materials”).
 Project would like to receive
 > input,
 > suggestions and other feedback (“Feedback”) on the Materials.
 By signing below,
 > you (on behalf of yourself if you are an individual and your company if you are providing Feedback